oxidecomputer/crucible/README.md

 # Oximeter #
 Some basic stats have been added to the downstairs that can be sent to Oximeter.
-To enable stats on downstairs, add the `--oximeter` option.
+Currently, only a locally running Oximeter server is supported, and only at the default port.
+To enable stats when running a downstairs, add the `--oximeter` option.

 To display the stats, you can use the oxdb command from omicron/oximeter along with `jq` to make it pretty.